sebam2k4/RTarchViz/readme.md

 The product file and image filenames are generated using a custom method to include the product's slug value and palce the files into user's product folder.

 #### To Do:
-- check user uploads 'zip' or '7z' and not other file type.
-- look into proper file upload and donwload solution (serving files from MEDA_ROOT is not recommended for production)
 - uploading multiple files for product images
 - Add optional fields to product such as: No of materials, no of modesl, no of triangles... etc.
 - Consider moving Add Review Form logic from product_detail view into its own